datatrails/datatrails-python/_sources/features.rst.txt

 Features
 =============================================

-This package provides a python interface to RKVST.
+This package provides a python interface to DATATRAILS.

-The definitive guide to the REST API is defined here: https://docs.rkvst.com
+The definitive guide to the REST API is defined here: https://docs.datatrails.ai

 This python SDK offers a number of advantages over a simple REST api (in any language):